 In 1988, when stories of abandoned hazardous waste dumps filled our newspapers and out-of-state garbage threatened to fill up Ohio landfills, the Ohio legislature decided to act to avoid a future waste disposal crisis in Ohio.
 As a result, Ohio House Bill 592, the state’s solid waste management law, was enacted.
 It requires Ohio’s counties to take responsibility for planning adequate landfill capacity for their citizens and reducing the amount of trash disposed in landfills.
 To do this, every county in Ohio is required to have a Solid Waste District, and a plan covering at least a fifteen year period, detailing how they will reduce the amount of solid waste disposed by their citizens and businesses.
 Each District plan must contain specific programs for the reduction of:

-The Erie County Solid Waste Management District has received approval from Ohio EPA Director Craig Butler on March 20, 2017.
+The Erie County Solid Waste Management District has received approval from Ohio EPA Director Anne Vogel on May 8, 2023.
 The Solid Waste Plan is updated every five years and projects out 15 years to ensure adequate landfill capacity, recycling opportunities and that the district meets the Ohio EPA goals.